Systemic Consensing

-Systemic Consensing (German: Systemisches Konsensieren) also known as Systemic Consensus is a consensus-oriented group decision-making principle and method developed by Erich Visotschnig and Siegfried Schrotta.
-The principle is that minimizing participant resistance should be the highest concern when making decisions.
+Systemic Consensing (German: Systemisches Konsensieren) also known as Systemic Consensus is a consensus-oriented group decision-making method.
+The principle behind the method is that minimizing participant resistance should be the highest concern when making decisions.
 The method asks participants to score all proposals—including the status quo—according to how much they oppose them, and selects the proposal with the lowest score.
+The method is equivalent to the better-known score voting.

 History

-Schrotta and Visotschnig first met in 1971 while working as systems analysts in the computer industry.
-In 1979 a group of parents Visotschnig was part of attempted to found an alternative school in Graz, Austria.
-Although this was a voluntary group of friends, conflict arose whenever they were making decisions.
-He considered this contradictory phenomenon to be caused by their decision-making process—majority voting.
-It was at this point Visotschnig first thought that minimizing opposition was different, and more important, than maximizing agreement.

-In 1982 Schrotta and Visotschnig first began developing a method with students in Graz.
-After a break, activity resumed in 2002 leading to the 'Systemic Consensing Principle' and a refined method.
+According to Siegfried Schrotta and Erich Visotschnig, the development of a method with students in Graz began in 1982 and was resumed in 2002, leading to the 'Systemic Consensing Principle' and a refined approach.
 Over the course of their work the pair have published four books, made a website, initiated an online tool, founded an institute, and established a network of trainers.

 Principle

 The Systemic Consensing Principle is to come as close to consensus as possible by minimizing resistance.
 Resistance is taken to mean opposition or unhappiness towards a proposal.
 This is justified on ethical and practical foundations.

 Ethically, allowing people to express resistance is seen as fundamental to their human dignity.
 Making a collective decision that a person opposes, when an option exists which no one opposes, is seen as an unnecessary dismissal of personal will that can't be justified by a majority preference.
 The asymmetry between positive and negative preference, and the primacy of the negative, is an expression of negative utilitarianism.

 Practically, decisions made with less opposition are expected to be more successful, requiring less (or no) monitoring, enforcement or sanctioning.
 Participants are generally expected to be more constructive in the group if they have the ability to express negativity openly, since "resistance which can't be expressed in the system, turns against the system".

 The authors contrast the Systemic Consensing Principle to those of majority and consensus.
 Majority is seen as the "right of the strong", leading to winner-loser situations.
 Consensus is seen as the "right of the weak", with the veto right leading to blocking.